Information from our air quality monitoring and research programmes are detailed and the latest emissions inventory can be accessed.

 We monitor air pollution levels, the sources of pollutants and trends in air pollution for Hawke’s Bay.The government has identified a number of air pollutants that are considered important nationally and have set National Environmental Standards (NES) for them.
 Locally, the main pollutant of concern is PM10 because it is known to exceed acceptable levels in the region’s urban areas, mainly during late autumn and winter.
 This is mostly due to fires being used to heat homes on chilly, calm nights when smoke from the fires is prevented from dispersing by an inversion layer in the atmosphere.

-The objective at these sites is to monitor ambient PM10 levels rather than focus on a particular single source.
+The objective at these sites is to monitor ambient PM10 and PM 2.5 levels rather than focus on a particular single source.
 The Marewa Park and St John’s College sites reflect typical residential areas, have average traffic levels and are not dominated by any particular industrial source.
 The site at Waitangi Road reflects an area dominated by industrial activity.
 Measurements from these sites are used to monitor the State of the Environment (SOE) and to report on compliance with the new NES for air quality.

 Weather conditions during winter influence PM10 concentrations in the air.
 On windy days the PM10 emitted into the air will be dispersed but on cold, still days a temperature inversion can form in the atmosphere which effectively traps particulates near the earth’s surface.
-Variations in weather from year to year make it difficult to determine any trends in PM10 concentrations over time.
+Variations in weather from year to year make it difficult to determine trends in PM10 concentrations over time.

 Air Emission Inventories